 - Basecoats also promote adhesion of the metallizing to the substrate.

 All lacquer-type coatings are composed of three main ingredients:

 - First is the resin or solids of a coating.
 The resin is a plastic material and is what remains of a coating when it dries.
 Which plastic resin is in the coating depends on a number of factors, including what plastic the substrate is made of.
 The percentage of solids in the liquid coating will affect the method of application and the cost per gallon of the coating.
 Usually, the higher the percentage of solids in a coating, the more expensive it is.

-Obviously, some basecoats are better than others for a specific job.
-Some of the desirable properties of a basecoat would be that it is as environmentally safe as possible, can be applied by a variety of methods, dries quickly and avoids runs, adheres well to an un- treated substrate, promotes adhesion of the metallized layer, and provides gloss.
+Some basecoats are better than others for a specific job.
+Some of the desirable properties of a basecoat would be that it is as environmentally safe as possible, can be applied by a variety of methods, dries quickly and avoids runs, adheres well to an untreated substrate, promotes adhesion of the metallized layer, and provides gloss.
 Not all basecoats provide all of the properties equally.
-As an end user, it is your responsibility to decide which of these factors are most important and choose your product accordingly.
-Obviously, cost is an important factor as well.
+As an end-user, it is your responsibility to decide which of these factors are most important and choose your product accordingly.
+The cost is an important factor as well.
 To assist is evaluating basecoat properties, the table on the reverse side of this page lists properties and variables which control them.

 Even after carefully choosing a basecoat for an application, problems can arise.
 The best course of action is usually to contact your coating supplier.
 Listed here, however, are some of the more common coating problems and some suggested solutions:

 Use additives to promote adhesion, reduce solids to thin the coating, increase bake time, check substrate surface, change coatings.

 Increase solids, increase evaporation rate, change the solvent mix to prevent runoff.

 Reduce viscosity, use additive or retarder to reduce evaporation rate, use additive (surfactant) to reduce surface tension.